CSMU-IGEM/Circular-DNA/README.md

 ### Probe Design
+For the Circular DNA Probe Design, we considered: <br/>
+complementary and reverse complementary sequence for the immobilisation probe and <br/>
-For the Circular DNA Probe Design, we considered the complementary and reverse complementary sequence for the immobilisation probe and its binding site.
+complementary and reverse complementary sequence for immobilisation probe binding site.  <br/>

 ```